Sir-NoChill/cmput-302-p1-report/README.md

 This is the latex document for our 2nd deliverable in the course.
 Below I outline a procedure for installing LaTeX and setting up the development environment.

+The principle file for this document is `report.tex` and the media file is `media`, which will contain all images necessary for the report.
+All modifications in terms of content should happen in this file.

 ## Installing LaTeX

 I recommend the following software stack for LaTeX workflow: